zero-radiance/zero-radiance.github.io/_source_/content/post/analytic-media.md

 ## Types of Analytic Participating Media

-If your background is in real-time rendering, you may have heard of [constant, linear and exponential fog](http://www.terathon.com/lengyel/Lengyel-UnifiedFog.pdf).
+If your background is in real-time rendering, you may have heard of [constant, linear, and exponential fog](http://www.terathon.com/lengyel/Lengyel-UnifiedFog.pdf).
 These names refer to the way density varies in space (typically, with respect to the altitude), and can be used to model effects like height fog and atmospheric scattering.

 ### Constant Density